dragon4eis/mail-service/README.md

         return $emailMessage;
     }
 ````
-The system automatically logs the states of the email message by adding events nad log listeners
+The system automatically logs the states of the email message by adding events and log listeners
 ```php
     //...
     'App\Events\EmailCreate' => [